ga4gh/va-spec/docs/source/introduction.rst

 Cat-VRS tools will facilitate mapping of such categorical concepts onto sets of discrete variant instances in the real world.
 For example, `NM_005228.5(EGFR):c.2232_2250del(p.Lys745fs) <https://www.ncbi.nlm.nih.gov/clinvar/variation/177787/>`_ is a discrete variant that matches the "EGFR exon 19 deletions" categorical variant definition.

+ Additional details about the models and methodologies involved are provided in referenced documents for further exploration.